duckietown/docs-brown/book/doc-sky/05-project2-ukf/40-one-spatial-dimension-ukf.md

 - Relevant solutions are written up in `ukf2d_written_solutions.tex`. $\LaTeX$ source is pushed to GitHub.
 - UKF is implemented in code in `student_state_estimator_ukf_2d.py` and pushed to GitHub.
 Your UKF can run:
     1. On simulated data.
-You can quantify its performance relative to simulated ground truth and see it working better than the EMA
+You can quantify its performance relative to simulated ground truth (i.e., your UKF Analytics chart reports accurate altitude errors and standard deviations)
     2. On your drone while manually moving it up and down.
-You can see in the web interface Height Readings chart that it performs better than the EMA when moving the drone
+You can see in the web interface Standard View of the Height Readings chart that it performs better than the EMA when moving the drone
-    3. On your drone while it is in flight, with comparable or better performance than when running the EMA filter for state estimation
+    3. On your drone while it is in flight, with comparable or better performance than when running the EMA filter for state estimation along the $z$-axis
 - Relevant solutions are written up in `ground_robot_ukf.tex`.

 Now that you have derived the mathematical design for your 2D UKF and implemented it, come to TA hours with your $\LaTeX$ document and code pushed to GitHub to get checked off.
 In addition to these deliverables, we will be asking you to verbally describe some of the answers you wrote up in your $\LaTeX$ document, which will enable us to better assess your understanding of the work in the project so far and your readiness for the next stage of the project.
 Feel free to also ask the TAs questions about the next part of the project during your check-off.